Post10 TIPS TO REDUCE CHANGE RESISTANCE WHEN INTRODUCING LEAN MANUFACTURING

 Water spider is a term that refers to a specific person whose main job is to take care of intermittent tasks such as supplying material at workstations.

-Like during a surgery the assisting personal are like water spider, they allow the surgeon to perform the added value task with no distraction.
+Like during surgery the assisting person is like a Water Spider, they allow the surgeon to perform the added value task with no distraction.